open-telemetry/opentelemetry-specification/specification/overview.md

 wrapping library APIs, subscribing to the library-specific callbacks or translating telemetry exposed in other formats into OpenTelemetry model.

-Instrumentation adapters may be called different names.
-It is often referred as plugin, collector or auto-collector, telemetry module, bridge, etc. It is always recommended to follow the library and language standards.
+Instrumentation adapters MAY be called different names.
+It is often referred as plugin, collector or auto-collector, telemetry module, bridge, etc. It is always RECOMMENDED to follow the library and language standards.
 For instance, if instrumentation adapter is implemented as "log appender" - it will probably be called an `appender`, not an instrumentation adapter.
 However if there is no established name - the recommendation is to call packages "Instrumentation